tawanamohammadi/TawanaX-Agent/README.md

 ⚠️ Work in Progress — detailed documentation, releases, and benchmarks are coming soon.

+## Brand & Hierarchy
+- Tawana Network is the parent brand.
+- TawanaX is a sub-project under Tawana Network.
+- TawanaX-Bot is a suite of multiple specialized agents under TawanaX.
+- This repo is the mother project for TawanaX agents.

 ## Why TawanaX-Agent?
 - Multi-stage, modular AI tooling for real-world coding workflows
 - Clean architecture with planners, coders, reviewers, indexers, docs